Chart Color Schemes

 The level of residential development activity in Warragamba - Silverdale was found to be higher than 90% of real estate markets across the country

-The average expected construction cost value for new homes is $429,000, reflecting more affordable housing options compared to regional norms.
-In FY-26, there have been $4.0 million in commercial approvals, indicating the area's primarily residential nature.
-Compared to Greater Sydney, Warragamba-Silverdale has 246.0% more development activity per person.
+This financial year has seen $4.0 million in commercial approvals, demonstrating the area's primarily residential nature.
+Compared to Greater Sydney, Warragamba - Silverdale records 246.0% more development activity per person, offering greater choice for buyers despite recent easing of construction activity.
+This high level of developer confidence is above national average.
 Recent construction comprises 98.0% detached dwellings and 2.0% townhouses or apartments, maintaining the area's traditional low density character focused on family homes.
-With around 144 people per approval, Warragamba-Silverdale reflects a developing area.
+With around 144 people per approval, Warragamba - Silverdale reflects a developing area.

 Frequently Asked Questions - Development